Games that help.

 Measurable Impact

 Good intentions aren't enough.
-We measure whether our apps actually improve your life, and we're transparent about what we find.
+I measure whether my apps actually improve your life, and I'm transparent about what I find.

 🔓